 The Character panel includes several options for formatting Chinese, Japanese, and Korean (CJK) characters (also known as double-byte or multibyte characters).
 You can toggle the display of these options within the panel by choosing Show Asian Text Options from the Character panel menu.
 (The Character panel menu contains additional options for Asian text.
-To apply the Asian text options, see Format text.)
+To apply the Asian text options, see "Format text" on page 85.)